honeycombio/beeline-nodejs/README.md

 This package makes it easy to instrument your Express/NodeJS application to send useful events to [Honeycomb](https://honeycomb.io), a service for debugging your software in production.

-Includes an [experimental API](#API) for filling in the holes in automatic instrumentation, or for adding service-specific custom instrumentation.

 * [Usage and Examples](https://docs.honeycomb.io/getting-data-in/beelines/nodejs-beeline/)
 * [API Reference](https://doc.esdoc.org/github.com/honeycombio/libhoney-js/)